eecs280staff/unit_test_framework/docs/README.md

 # Write a `compare_arrays()` Function (Lab 2)

 You may have noticed some duplicated code in your test cases, particularly when checking the expected and actual contents of arrays.
-Write a function called `compare_arrays()` that takes in two arrays and their lengths and checks that the contents of those arrays are equal using the frameworks special assertions.
+Write a function called `compare_arrays()` that takes in two arrays and their lengths and checks that the contents of those arrays are equal using the framework's special assertions.
 Then, refactor your test cases to use `compare_arrays()` instead of duplicating code.

 **Note**: Since `compare_arrays()` is a test helper, it should be within `lab02_tests.cpp`!